 Producing a new era and phenomenal achievement for the Green and White Army proved to be rather easy at first- successfully qualifying for the tournament by winning 6 and drawing 3 games.
 They outlasted everyone else in their group (Romania, Hungary, Finland, Faroe Islands, and Greece) and finished top of their table.

 What makes their qualification that much richer is the fact that their players are drawn from second smallest group of players.
 This tournament, Northern Ireland are the second smallest team within the entire competition – with only Iceland surpassing them with a population of less than 350,000, making them the smallest ever team to compete.
 The underdogs that are represented through their team makes their current run in the competition that much better.
+The small country has charm and charisma unrivalled by nations ten times the size.
+We are more accustomed to seeing people visit Derry and Belfast, yet here the Green and White Army remain on tour making a huge impact in the process.

 Northern Ireland’s defensive style of play along with their overall lineup has been a great benefit towards securing their place in the tournament.
 The Green and White army are known to play a strong defensive line and allow their opponents to have a majority of the possession of the ball.
 When their defensive tactics are used effectively, it makes it very hard for the opposing team to exploit and break down the defence and look for chances at goal.